ferrous-systems/CO2-Device/Readme.md

 ## Milestones
 - working driver [check]
+- Project Proposal [check]
+- Serial output of sensor data [check]
-- Project Proposal [in Progress]
+- Talk at Rust and Tell [in Progress]
 - BoM [in Progress]
-- Serial output of sensor data
+- Serial output of sensor data [check]
-- Talk at Rust and Tell
-- Basic LED functionality
+- Basic LED alert functionality
 - Buzzer
 - Present findings of radio transmission experiments
 - Develop protocol for radio transmission between nrf52832 boards
 - Basic ePaper display
 - ePaper display with button input
 - Final design for the case of the simple module
-- Set up raspberry pie
+- Set up raspberry pie with raspbian
 - Set up user input for raspberry pie
 - Connection between raspberry pie and nrf52832
 - Final design for the case of the data module